izsvenezie-virology/FluMutDB/README.md

 To suggest us a new marker, open an [issue](https://github.com/izsvenezie-virology/FluMutDB/issues/new?assignees=&labels=&projects=&template=new-marker-request.md&title=).

 In the issue you should report:

 - the paper where the marker is described
 - the mutations composing the marker
 - the effect reported in the literature

+## Cite FluMutDB

+If you use FluMutDB, please cite:

+> Giussani, E., Sartori, A. et al. (2025).
+FluMut: a tool for mutation surveillance in highly pathogenic H5N1 genomes.
+Virus Evolution, [10.1093/ve/veaf011](https://doi.org/10.1093/ve/veaf011).

 # Fundings